henrylwilliams/minepeon-plugin-MobileMinerApp/README.md

 =============

-####Donations to support the creation of add-ons and/or custom add-ons
+####Donations to support the creation of plug-ins and/or custom plug-ins
 If you care to support my work, you may make BTC donations to 1abmixLxtnE8zfxZcHFoP2vKusc3Y2E6e

 If you would to have a custom add-on created for MinePeon, please feel free to email me@tk1337.com